On the geography of log-surfaces: Basic notions from log geometry

 where $g(C)$ denotes the geometric genus of a curve $C$. \end{proposition}

-We will be interested in extremal arrangements, both in the sense of combinatorics and in our desire to have the log Chern slopes of $(Y, \widetilde{D})$ as close to $3$ as possible, according to the Miyaoka-Sakai inequality.
-The most important problem in the geography of log surfaces is to decide whether the Miyaoka-Sakai inequality is really optimal, i.e. whether we can find a log surface with a log Chern slope as close to $3$ as possible.
-Our heuristic experience tells us that this is an extremely difficult problem, and in almost all cases it is impossible.
-It is a good moment to recall the following (folkloric) problem, which serves as our leitmotif. \begin{problem} Let $X$ be a smooth complex projective surface and let $\mathcal{C}$ be an transverse arrangement of $n\geq 2$ rational curves.
+We will be interested in extremal arrangements, both in the sense of combinatorics and in our desire to have the log Chern slopes of $(Y, \widetilde{D})$ as close to $3$ as possible, according to the Miyaoka--Sakai inequality.
+The most important problem in the geography of log-surfaces is to decide whether the Miyaoka--Sakai inequality is really optimal, i.e. whether we can find a log-surface with a log Chern slope as close to $3$ as possible.
+Based on our practical experience, we know that this is an extremely difficult problem.
+In almost all of the cases we studied, it was impossible.
+It is a good moment to recall the following (folkloric) problem, which serves as our leitmotif. \begin{problem} Let $X$ be a smooth complex projective surface and let $D$ be a transverse arrangement of $n\geq 2$ rational curves.
 What shall we say about $E(Y,\widetilde{D})$ of the associated surface $(Y,\widetilde{D})$?
-In particular, is it true that $E(Y,\widetilde{D}) \leq 8/3$? \end{problem} At first glance, the number $8/3$, which should be an upper bound for the log Chern slopes, looks like a rabbit out of a hat.
-However, we will see in the course of our survey that this number is indeed the upper bound in many cases, so that this folkloric expectation has a strong empirical support!
+In particular, is it true that $E(Y,\widetilde{D}) \leq 8/3$? \end{problem} \begin{remark} If $(X,D)$ is a pair such that $D$ is a transversal arrangement with only ordinary double points as singularities, then we will use the convention that $(Y,\widetilde{D})$ coincides with $(X,D)$. \end{remark} At first glance, the number $8/3$, which should be an upper bound for the log Chern slopes, seems to appear out of nowhere.
+However, as we will see in the course of our survey, this number is indeed the upper bound in many cases.
+Thus, this folkloric expectation has strong empirical support.